 PROTECTING YOUR HANDS AGAINST OCCUPATIONAL HAZARDS

 Our hands are used in almost all daily activities, work or leisure.
-But, for some reason, we often overlook just how frequently our hands are used until they are injured.
+For some reason, we often overlook how frequently our hands are used until they are injured.

 According to the National Safety Council (NSC), the hands are involved in one of every five occupational injuries.
-This statistic really isn't all that surprising once a worker stops to consider the array occupational hazards, such as tools, solvents, and chemicals, that are capable of causing burns, contusions, and lacerations to the hands.
-That said, workers can protect their hands and avoid a lot of unnecessary injuries by taking a few precautions.
+This is not surprising when workers consider the array of occupational hazards—tools, solvents, and chemicals—that can cause burns, contusions, and lacerations.

-Material Safety Data Sheet.
-Some chemicals can burn your hands immediately following contact.
-Before handling any chemical, it's of vital importance that you're familiar with Material Safety Data Sheets (MSDS), as these forms will instruct you on the safe handling and use of certain potentially harmful chemicals.
+Some chemicals can burn your hands immediately after contact.
+Before handling any chemical, review the Material Safety Data Sheet (MSDS) for instructions on safe handling and required protective equipment.

 Hand Washing/Cleaning Procedures